 As a youth Curtis worked at various occupations including as a jockey.
 He worked as a clerk for Topeka attorney A. H. Case and later as partner.
 He was elected county prosecutor in 1884 and became widely known for his strict enforcement of the prohibition law.
 Curtis married Annie Elizabeth Baird on November 27, 1884.
 They had three children.

 At the 1928 Republican convention, with a popular stand on farm relief, Curtis was nominated as Herbert Hoover's vice presidential running mate.
 The team was elected to one term, 1929 to 1933.
+They were inaugurated March 4, 1929.
 He retired from public office and continued an active interest in political affairs.

 Curtis died February 8, 1936, in Washington, D.C., at the home of his sister.
 He is buried in Topeka Cemetery.